boxofrox/cctv-ptz/README.md

 Find near the top of `main.go` the `ptz struct`.
 Modify the initialization values to map the controller inputs to commands.
 The `xbox struct` defines names for the controller inputs.

+### Playback notes

+The Pelco-D protocol effectively limits playback to a dead-reckoning system.
+Small variations in timing or camera speed will amplify into large errors over time.
+YMMV.